Whilst trading in the nuclear industry has its challenges, it is nonetheless an industry with many positives.

 What does this mean for businesses looking to ‘trade’?
 Either the business must have very deep pockets to finance the speculative period to contract award, or it must be a diversified business not reliant on one particular industry or sector.
 Either model carries considerable risks, as the drought between contracts in the former can be very long, with insufficient ‘crumbs’ offered in the meantime.
 In the latter, fewer resources may be deployed, causing client expectations not to be met.

-There is no simple answer to this issue and my only advice is to network using both formal events, such as the highly successful Sellafield Directors Forum and the recent UKAEA Open Day, as well as informally using one’s own contact database.
+There is no simple answer to this issue and my only advice is to network using both formal events, such as the highly successful Sellafield Directors Forum and the UKAEA Open Day, as well as informally using one’s own contact database.

-Networking activities demand two important attributes – long-term commitment, i.e. time which can be measured in years, and the necessary financial investment.
+Networking activities demand two important attributes: long-term commitment, i.e. time which can be measured in years, and the necessary financial investment.

 There are many ‘advertising’ publications where the nuclear industry announces its activities and achievements.
 However, whilst interesting to read, in the majority of cases any business opportunity has already been offered or is too far into the future.

 International nuclear trade opportunities are available, although competition is fierce.
 Help is available through UK Government’s Department for International Trade, but one should always be aware of the financial and time commitment that will be necessary.
-For fear of teaching Grandma to suck eggs, it is necessary to meet your potential client at least four times in a year and to invite them to your office and facilities in the UK at least twice.
+For fear of teaching Grandma to suck eggs, it is necessary to meet your potential client at least four times in a year and to invite them to your office and facilities at least twice.
 A prospective investor should choose their target country carefully, invest in translators even if targets appear to understand English, prepare written brochures, consider appointing an agent or advisor, research potential clients and know their own product and service intimately.

 Within the EU, investors can make use of the free ‘Tender Electronic Daily’ to see what Government contracts or Notices of Intent are being launched or published.
-Whilst currently open to UK companies, not all are in the English Language and one should be wary of the ‘Brexit’ effect.
+Whilst currently open to UK companies, not all are in the English language and one should be wary of the ‘Brexit’ effect.

 About the Author